MicrosoftDocs/bot-docs/articles/bot-service-channel-directline-extension-net-bot.md

 > The **Microsoft.Bot.Builder.StreamingExtensions** NuGet preview packages have been deprecated.
 Starting with v4.8, the SDK contains a `Microsoft.Bot.Builder.Streaming` namespace.
 If a bot previously made use of the preview packages they must be removed before following the steps below.

 1. In Visual Studio, open your bot project.
-1. Make sure the project uses version 4.8 or later of the Bot Framework SDK.
 1. Allow your app to use named pipes:
     - Open the **Startup.cs** file.
     - In the `Configure` method, add a call to the `UseNamedPipes` method.